Platypus: Profile and Information

 • Genus: O. anatinus

 Europeans first encountered the Platypus in 1978.
-So, you can imagine the surprise on the face of Captain John Hunter, the second Governor of New South Wales, when in 1798, he saw and sent a souvenir pelt and sketch of a platypus to Great Britain.
+So, you can imagine the surprise of Captain John Hunter, the second Governor of New South Wales, when in 1798, he saw and sent a souvenir pelt and sketch of a platypus to Great Britain.

-The features seen and described of a platypus were so unbelievable that British scientists of that era labelled it a hoax.
-In 1799, the person that first produced a detailed description of the Platypus in the Naturalist’s Miscellany, George Shaw, stated that doubts could arise given the nature and appearance of this animal.
+The features seen and described of a platypus were so unbelievable that British scientists of that era labeled it a hoax.
+In 1799, George Shaw, who first produced a detailed description of the Platypus in the Naturalist’s Miscellany, stated that doubts could arise given the nature and appearance of this animal.

-The Platypus (or duck-billed Platypus) is a semi-aquatic animal of mammalian origin that has a thriving habitat and comfortable abode at Tasmania, which is located at the eastern part of Australia.
+The Platypus (or duck-billed Platypus) is a semi-aquatic mammalian animal with a thriving habitat and comfortable abode in Tasmania, located in eastern Australia.

 The Platypus feeds on insects, frogs, and fishes on the surface of water bodies, and it also feeds on invertebrates that dwell at the bottom of these water bodies.